Sociology and Social Research MAStudy level: Postgraduate

 Why you should study this course

-- A key element of this flexible programme, is to equip graduates of the course with knowledge and skills that are valuable for entering the graduate job market.
-The course also includes a module on professional skills assured by the Institute of Leadership and Management.
+- A key aim of this flexible programme is to equip graduates of the course with knowledge and skills that are valuable for entering the graduate job market.
+The course also includes a module on professional skills accredited by the Institute of Leadership and Management1.

 - There is a focus on community engagement and developing networks in the public, private and charitable and voluntary sectors, which emphasises collaboration and co-creation in an inclusive learning community.
 Students will gain an understanding of how far academic ideas and research can travel and transform in social, political, cultural and professional contexts – especially in the form of evidence-based policy and practice.

 - The course is situated in the School of Humanities which has a strong portfolio of academic research.
-Course delivery is by a team of experienced, active researchers, with a range of expertise in social science, who offer distinctive, research informed and innovative teaching, including researchers engaged in impactful projects on diversity, equality, and identities.
-They have a consistent record of teaching excellent and student satisfaction and for providing extensive academic and pastoral support.
+Course delivery is by a team of experienced, active researchers, with a range of expertise in social science, who offer distinctive, research-informed and innovative teaching, including researchers engaged in impactful projects on diversity, equality, and identities.

 Institute of Leadership and Management

-This course is accredited1 by the Institute of Leadership and Management for the 2022/2023 intake.
+This course is accredited1 by the Institute of Leadership and Management for the 2023/2024 intake.
+This accredited module provides you with a theoretical and practical framework to help build key skills.

 What you'll study